-In these modules, you will learn how to:
+- In these chapters, you will learn how to:

 - Mange time for online learning

-- Communicate professionally in an online environment
+- · Communicate professionally in an online environment

 - Analyze writing assignments, and

 - Read strategically

-You may complete these four modules in any order.
-To navigate to the module of your choice, use the chapter menu found in the top left of each page.
-After completing these modules, you will have the opportunity to earn additional badges.
+You may read these four chapters in any order.
+To navigate to the chapter of your choice, use the chapter menu found in the top left of each page.

-Click the Next arrow to begin the core modules.
+Move to the first chapter to begin the core learning modules.